cvicens/Redhatters-Project/README.md

 At least I had a couple of secret weapons, I had access to a Red Hat Mobile Application Platform (RHMAP for short) and a lot of enthusiasm.

+**Disclaimers**

+* This is just a sample mobile project meant to show how easy is to develop mobile and web apps using socket.io, angular 2+ and Ionic 2 within Red Hat Mobile Application Platform
+* Some minimum knowledge of RHMAP, Ionic and Angular is needed in order to understand the content that follows

 # Selecting technology

-Regarding the client app I was clear, Ionic 2, cleaner code (thanks to Angular 2/Typescript) and I had been using Ionic 1 for quite some time successfully on RHMAP.
+Regarding the client app I was clear, Ionic 2, cleaner code (thanks to Angular 2 and Typescript) and I had been using Ionic 1 for quite some time successfully on RHMAP.
 What could go wrong?

 Some sort of interactive protocol... hmmm, that sounded pretty much like websockets.
 I had run some examples using socket.io and I knew some other redhatters had used socket.io on RHMAP.
 So, socket.io.